tferrari92/automate-all-the-things/README.md

 The pipeline will first eliminate ArgoCD from our cluster and then delete all Ingress resources.
 This will automatically get rid of any Application Load Balancers in AWS.

-After this, the pipeline will be able to run terraform destroy with no issues.
+After this, the pipeline will be able to run "terraform destroy" with no issues.
 Our infra will be obliterated and we won't be giving any more of our precious money to Bezos.

 The pipeline will finish with a warning, worry not, this is because the "terraform destroy" command will have also deleted our terraform backend (the Bucket and DyamoDB Table), so Terraform won't be able to push the updated state back there.
 We can ignore this warning.
 I wish there was a more elegant way of finishing the project but I couldn't find any so deal with it.